wanghalan/dspg22/_pages/product-innovation.md

 Once we found a rss-feed search the avails us keywords and snippets, we realized that the snippets we find are mostly 1-2 sentences, which is less than the 3 we hoped that would allow us to run the Natural Language Processing (NLP) more effectively.
 As a result, we started to investigate the retrieval of source text directly.

 #### Text Summarizer Comparison
-In order to see which summarizers are the most effective, we manually checked a sample of the following news articles[^1]: [bloomberg](https://www.bloomberg.com/news/newsletters/2022-06-07/apple-s-troubles-in-china-aren-t-going-away-quickly), [usatoday](https://www.usatoday.com/story/tech/2022/06/06/wwdc-22-apple-pay-buy-now-pay-later/7534225001/), [reuters](https://www.reuters.com/markets/stocks/australias-bnpl-stocks-wilt-after-apple-announces-entry-2022-06-07/), [forbes](https://www.forbes.com/sites/davidphelan/2022/05/13/apple-iphone-15-insider-leaks-astonishing-design-change/), [appleinsider](https://appleinsider.com/articles/22/05/15/ios-16-will-have-refreshed-apple-apps-but-look-the-same).
+In order to see which summarizers are the most effective, we manually checked a sample of the following news articles: [bloomberg](https://www.bloomberg.com/news/newsletters/2022-06-07/apple-s-troubles-in-china-aren-t-going-away-quickly), [usatoday](https://www.usatoday.com/story/tech/2022/06/06/wwdc-22-apple-pay-buy-now-pay-later/7534225001/), [reuters](https://www.reuters.com/markets/stocks/australias-bnpl-stocks-wilt-after-apple-announces-entry-2022-06-07/), [forbes](https://www.forbes.com/sites/davidphelan/2022/05/13/apple-iphone-15-insider-leaks-astonishing-design-change/), [appleinsider](https://appleinsider.com/articles/22/05/15/ios-16-will-have-refreshed-apple-apps-but-look-the-same).

-[^1]: Note that since websites are updated frequently, it is possible that by the time you reference the articles above they are no longer there or in the same state as when we accessed them.

 For the following extractors:
   - [Newspaper3k](https://github.com/codelucas/newspaper), "News, full-text, and article metadata extraction in Python 3"